Teaching Your Children About God’s Appointed Times | Sukkot

 Here are a few benefits of teaching your children about Sukkot…

 Every child needs to feel confident.
 However, they need to understand the difference between Kingdom confidence and “self” confidence.
-One is focused on God’s ability, and the other is pride, which is a Hellenistic way of thinking.
+One focuses on God’s ability, and the other is pride, a Hellenistic way of thinking.
 When they understand their confidence is from the Lord, they will be equipped to receive above and beyond what they could ask.
-This kind of confidence ties them to their identity as a King’s kid, knowing they can boldly approach the throne in their time of need.
+This confidence ties them to their identity as a King’s kid, knowing they can boldly approach the throne in their time of need.

 As mentioned, the Lord longs to be and dwell with us.
 During Sukkot, teach your children that dwelling and walking in His presence releases His supernatural provision and protection.
 It is under the protection of His wing that they will find refuge.

-The Feast of Sukkot is one of the three yearly pilgrim feasts—times when God instructed the Israelites to journey to the Temple, worshipping and honoring Him.
+The Feast of Sukkot is one of the three yearly pilgrim feasts when God instructed the Israelites to journey to the Temple, worshiping and honoring Him.
 Teaching your children about Sukkot opens the door for them to honor the Lord according to His Word, commemorating and remembering His provision and protection in the desert.

 5 Tips for Teaching Your Children About Sukkot

-1. Have a meal.
+- Have a meal.
 Mealtime is a blessing.
-Whether it is during the Sabbath or a yearly Feast of the Lord, the time is designed by God to be a demonstration of abundance, blessing, provision, and covenant.
+Whether during the Sabbath or a yearly Feast of the Lord, the time is designed by God to demonstrate abundance, blessing, provision, and covenant.
 While you don’t have to share a meal in the sukkah, teaching your children about Sukkot by sharing a meal in the structure makes it a full experience they will never forget.

-1. Do a craft.
+- Do a craft.
 Kids love crafts.
-They help children better retain and understand the concept that’s being taught.
+They help children better retain and understand the concept that are being taught.
 A fun craft you can do with your children during Sukkot is to make a candy sukkah.
 Much like a gingerbread house, a candy sukkah allows your children to have fun building a structure out of candy, frosting, and graham crackers.
 Get this craft and more here.

 Getting the whole family involved in teaching your children about Sukkot brings the reality of God’s provision and protection to your children.
 They need to know, feel, and see what God has for them.
 They need to believe that His ways are always best and His covenant promises are everlasting.